gautamgpt311/flight-delays-sql-analysis/README.md

 ## How to Run

-1. Run table_creation.sql to create the database and tables
+1. Run sql_schema.sql to create the database and tables
 2. Download the dataset from Kaggle and place in
    MySQL uploads folder
 3. Run the LOAD DATA INFILE command from table_creation.sql
-4. Execute phases 1 through 6 in order
+4. Execute phases 1 through 5 in order